abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/_index.md

 minutes_to_complete: 40

-who_is_this_for: This introductory topic for software developers migrating Buildkite workloads from x86_64 to Arm-based servers, specifically on Google Cloud C4A virtual machines built on Axion processors.
+who_is_this_for: This is an introductory topic for software developers migrating Buildkite workloads from x86_64 to Arm-based servers, specifically on Google Cloud C4A virtual machines built on Axion processors.

 learning_objectives:
-  - Provision an Arm-based Virtual Machine (SUSE) on Google Cloud Platform (GCP).
+  - Provision an Arm-based Virtual Machine (SUSE SLES) on Google Cloud Platform (GCP)
   - Install and configure the Buildkite Agent on an Arm64 instance
   - Set up Docker and Buildx for multi-architecture builds
   - Create and test a simple microservice application with Docker and Buildkite